darktable-org/dtdocs/content/darkroom/interacting-with-modules/curves.md

 # nodes

 In their default state, curves are straight lines, defined by two anchor nodes at the top-right and bottom-left of the curve graph.
 You can move the nodes to modify the curve or generate new nodes by clicking on the curve.
-With `Ctrl+click` you can generate a new node at the x-location of the mouse pointer and the corresponding y-location of the current curve -- this adds a node without the risk of accidentally modifying the curve.
+Ctrl+click to generate a new node at the x-location of the mouse pointer and the corresponding y-location of the current curve -- this adds a node without the risk of accidentally modifying the curve.
 Up to 20 nodes can be defined per curve.
 To remove a node, click on it and drag it out of the widget area.

 # curve controls